 “I’m excited to join Gilbert + Tobin, which has a strong reputation in competition law and a great team that has a culture of collaboration, innovation, performance and client service.
 I’m also impressed by Gilbert + Tobin’s high proportion of female partners and a commitment to good corporate citizenship,” Susan said.

 A further boost for the group is the internal promotion of Liana Witt to be special counsel (effective 1 July, 2019).
 Similar to Susan, Liana has significant experience in health + life sciences having acted for Pfizer, Sanofi and Servier, as well as representative body Medicines Australia.
-Advising on all aspects of competition and consumer protection law, Liana has particular expertise advising clients in relation to regulatory investigations and enforcement, supply and distribution arrangements, marketing and pricing strategies, mergers, acquisitions and joint ventures.
+Advising on all aspects of competition and consumer protection law, Liana has particular expertise advising clients in relation to regulatory investigations and enforcement, supply and distribution arrangements, marketing and pricing strategies, mergers and acquisitions and joint ventures.

 “We are delighted to welcome Susan who will be a great fit for the firm.
 The appointment will further enhance the competition group and in particular, the Melbourne team.
 Susan’s expertise in the health and life sciences sector, building on the firm’s strong expertise and experience in this strategically important sector, will contribute significantly to the group’s reputation in high-stakes competition and regulation matters” said Head of the Competition + Regulation practice, Luke Woodward.